anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     [[Engine Environment Template#mailbox-states|mailbox states]],
     [[Engine Environment Template#local-state|local state]], and
     [[Engine Environment Template#timer-handles|timer handles]].
-    Interdependencies between those type should be explained.
+    Interdependencies between these type definitions should be explained.
     In particular,
-    for each data item in the local state, it should be explained why it rather belongs to the engines generic local state and should not be moved to a mailbox state.
+    for each data item in the local state, it should be explained why it rather belongs to the generic local state of the engine, e.g., by giving a list of hurdles, inconveniences, and issues that are in the way of moving it to a mailbox state.

     Goals